Innovators Wanted

 district hall

-But what makes the place special, more than its location, is its open-ended nature.
-It's an organizational and architectural question mark, asking for participation.
+It was an organizational question mark, asking for participation.
 Asking to be surprised.

-• Virtually all the walls are whiteboards, painted with IdeaPaint;
+• Virtually all the walls were whiteboards, painted with IdeaPaint;

-• Conference and meeting rooms of all sizes (small to large) line both sides of the building;
+• Conference and meeting rooms of all sizes (small to large) lined both sides of the building;

-• The center of the facility hosts comfortable chairs and scattered worktables;
+• The center of the facility featured comfortable chairs and scattered worktables;

-• A nook at the far end of the space is reserved for pop-up enterprises;
+• A nook at the far end of the space was reserved for pop-up enterprises;

-• A coffeeshop and a bar/restaurant on site
+• A coffeeshop and a bar/restaurant were on site

-If you're skeptically inclined, you might react cynically to these trappings and programs, the ones that shout "innovation!"
+If you were skeptically inclined, you might react cynically to these trappings and programs, the ones that shout "innovation!"
 But think about it: What's the alternative?

-And the reward if these current innovation "best practices" pay off: undeniable -- for cities, and communities, and individuals.
+And the reward if these innovation "best practices" paid off: undeniable -- for cities, and communities, and individuals.

-That's why the City of Boston helped jumpstart District Hall, and why it's maintained by CIC, the Boston-based VC-plus-workspace company, and the big real estate developers in the Seaport neighborhood.
+That's why the City of Boston helped jumpstart District Hall, and why it was maintained by CIC, the Boston-based VC-plus-workspace company, and a major real estate developer in the Seaport neighborhood.

-That's also why, personally, you should be all in when it comes to "innovation" -- as a goal and an organizing principle -- to the point of being enthusiastic.
-There's too much potential upside to be a wet blanket.
+That's also why, personally, you were all in when it comes to "innovation" -- as a goal and an organizing principle -- to the point of being enthusiastic.
+There was too much potential upside at DH to be a wet blanket.

-And when you took the official Tuesday tour one rainy morning, led by Program Manager Sarah DeSimas, you get the impression that many of your fellow believers are hanging out here -- exactly the people you are looking for after a few months of trying to entice chocaholics with tech challenges.
+And when you took the official Tuesday tour one rainy morning, led by Program Manager Sarah DeSimas, you got the impression that many of your fellow believers were hanging out here -- exactly the people you were looking for after a few months of trying to entice chocaholics with tech challenges.

 Sarah's message: District Hall is all potential, waiting for you.

-So, naturally, you immediately start hatching a project: a variation on Detour Flag Guy, and the Taza Spinning Paper Image of a Granite Grinding Stone, with a new augmented reality (AR) component.
+So, naturally, you immediately started hatching a project: a variation on Detour Flag Guy, and the Taza Spinning Paper Image of a Granite Grinding Stone, with a new augmented reality (AR) component.

 A challenge.